open-mmlab/mmsegmentation/docs/en/advanced_guides/customize_runtime.md

 The example and detailed information can be found in [MMEngine optimizer document](https://github.com/open-mmlab/mmengine/blob/main/docs/zh_cn/tutorials/optim_wrapper.md).

-Besides, We could use `custom_keys` to set different hyper-parameters of different modules.
+Besides, we could use `custom_keys` to set different hyper-parameters of different modules.

 Here is the `optim_wrapper` example of MAE.
 The config below sets weight decay multiplication to be 0 of `pos_embed`, `mask_token`, `norm` modules.
 During training, the weight decay of these modules will be `weight_decay * decay_mult`.